ccg-v/cpp_modules/cpp_07/ex01/README copy.md

 ## Primary templates and specializations

-Specialization is a mechanism used in templates to provide a different implementation of a primary template ***for a specific type or condition***.

  - **Primary template**: A general, unspecialized template that works for all types (like T*).
 For example:
 	```
 	template <typename T>